dgrove153/HomerAtTheBat/README.md

 HomerAtTheBat
 =============

-Companion site for Fantasy Baseball's Homer At The Bat League
+Companion site for Fantasy Baseball's Homer At The Bat League.